cramaboule/Silent-Install-SoftEther-Client/README.md

 # Silent Install SoftEther Client
 'Silent' install of SoftEther Client

-This script is made with AutoIt.
-Modify it as you wish, and compile it!
+This script install automatically the SoftEther VPN Client.
+Modify it as you wish, and compile it or use directly the exe !

-It will automaticaly intall ```softether-vpnclient-v4.41-9787-rtm-2023.03.14-windows-x86_x64-intel.exe``` and your settings exported (*.vpn file).
-Both files must be in the same directory.
+It will automaticaly intall / import the files you put in the ```VPNClient.ini``` (.vpn and .exe).
 Enjoy.

 C.